YƐMA WO AKWAABA!

 LEARNAKAN.COM is a community-based e-learning website dedicated to helping you to read, write, and speak Akan, the most-spoken indigenous language in Ghana, West Africa.
 The site was set up in June 2016 and officially launched on July 17, 2016.

 You can learn with our free lessons, or sign up as a premium member.
 As a premium member, you enjoy a structured, interactive learning experience with our month-to-month sets of courses.
-Each course level features weekly lesson sets made up of videos, texts, quizzes, assignments, audio, downloadable PDFs for offline learning, etc. You achieve points for your efforts, and earn a certificate for each course level you complete to encourage you on.
+Each course level features weekly lesson sets made up of videos, texts, quizzes, assignments, downloadable PDF notes and audio for offline learning, etc. You achieve points for your efforts, and earn a certificate for each course level you complete to encourage you on.
 And you don’t need to worry about where you left off the last time because the platform keeps track of that for you.
-We have lessons on the very key aspects of the language, i.e. pronunciation, vocabulary, grammar, speaking, and reading.
+We have lessons on the very key aspects of the language, i.e. pronunciation, vocabulary, grammar, speaking, and reading & comprehension.

-Depending on your membership tier, you will be able to update your profile page, add other members as friends, send them private messages, post to their timelines or tag them in your posts, join various discussion groups, post to the activity feed and check out other members’ posts, take lessons, attempt quizzes, track progress, achieve points for your efforts, etc. all on this platform!
+Once you sign up, you will be able to update your profile page, add other members as friends, send them private messages, post to their timelines or tag them in your posts, start or contribute to various discussions, ask questions, post to the community feed and check out other members’ posts, take lessons, attempt quizzes, track progress, achieve points for your efforts, etc. all on this platform!

 We have members from different parts of the world, with different proficiency levels.
 Members are encouraged to take advantage of this diverse community by building healthy relationships from the start, which will go on to foster easy private practice arrangements.